MaksimDzhangirov/backendBankExample/docs/part43-eng.md

 But what if you want them to be snake cases instead?
-For me, I would prefer to keep the same field names as we defined in the proto files. that way, we have a consistent format between gRPC and HTTP.
+For me, I would prefer to keep the same field names as we defined in the `proto` files.
+That way, we have a consistent format between gRPC and HTTP.
 So how can we achieve this?

-Well, if you go to the gRPC gateway [documentation page](https://grpc-ecosystem.github.io/grpc-gateway/), open the mapping menu and select customizing your gateway, you will find a section about how to use [proto names in JSON](https://grpc-ecosystem.github.io/grpc-gateway/docs/mapping/customizing_your_gateway/#using-proto-names-in-json).
+Well, if you go to the gRPC gateway [documentation page](https://grpc-ecosystem.github.io/grpc-gateway/), open the `Mapping` menu and select `Customizing your gateway`, you will find a section about how to use [`proto` names in JSON](https://grpc-ecosystem.github.io/grpc-gateway/docs/mapping/customizing_your_gateway/#using-proto-names-in-json).

 So by default, `protoc` generates camel case JSON fields.
-In order to use the exact case used in the proto file, we have to set the `UseProtoNames` option to `true`.
+In order to use the exact case used in the `proto` file, we have to set the `UseProtoNames` option to `true`.
 And we do that by passing in a `MarshalerOption` when creating the gRPC serve mux.